nicola-deb/software-testing-portfolio/README.md

 # Nicola's GitHub QA Portfolio

-Welcome to my GitHub repository, designed to demonstrate my skills and experience as a Quality Assurance (QA) Engineer.
+Welcome to my GitHub repository, designed to demonstrate my skills and experience as a Software Test Engineer.

-This repository contains a comprehensive collection of my work, showcasing my approach to QA, version control, CI/CD, automation, and more.
+This repository is a dynamic repository which contains a collection of my work, which will continue to be updated to showcase my approach to QA, version control, CI/CD, automation, and more.

 ## Table of Contents